Ashutosh00710/github-readme-activity-graph/CONTRIBUTING.md

 6. Create a `.env` file in root directory and in there write
    `TOKEN=<your_generated_token>`

-   Now, open your terminal and write `npm start` and you are good to go!
+   Now, open your terminal and write the following commands:

+   - `npm install` (install the dependencies)
+   - `npm start` (run the project on localhost)

 7. Get a screenshot of your finished work! (if there are any UI changes) Try to crop it so that it looks good as a smallish (preferably squarish) image.